katleyq/j40-cejst-2/README.md

 ## Feedback

-If you have any feedback or questions, please reach out to us at justice40open@usds.gov.
+If you have any feedback or questions, please reach out to us in our Google Group [justice40-open-source](https://groups.google.com/g/justice40-open-source).